44 Participants Needed

 The trial does not specify if you must stop taking your current medications, but it mentions that certain medications may not be allowed on a case-by-case basis.
 It's best to discuss your specific medications with the trial coordinators.

-What data supports the effectiveness of the treatment Philips SmartSleep Acoustic Stimulation Device for sleep deprivation?
+What prior data suggests that the Philips SmartSleep Acoustic Stimulation Device is safe for use during sleep deprivation recovery?

-How does the Philips SmartSleep Acoustic Stimulation Device treatment differ from other treatments for sleep deprivation?
+What evidence suggests that the Philips SmartSleep Acoustic Stimulation Device is effective for sleep deprivation?

 This trial is for healthy adults aged 18-39 who understand the study well (score at least 80% on a quiz), speak English as their first language, have a BMI below 30, sleep normally without disorders or irregularities, and don't use certain substances or medications.
 Pregnant women and regular smokers are excluded.